KZen-networks/sotez/README.md

 yarn install
 yarn run build
 ```
-Built files will be located in the `build/node` and `build/web` folders.
+Built files will be located in the `dist` folder.

 ## License
 MIT